bioinfoMMS/EvalDNA/README.md

 	Rscript run_mammalian_model_v1.1.R ../results/model_input_genome2.csv

-Once you have multiple final score files (either from one run or multiple), you can run the provided script 'process_multiple_scores.sh' to create a summary report of the genome assemblies and their corresponding scores.
+Once you have multiple final score files, you can run the provided script 'process_multiple_scores.sh' to create a summary report of the genome assemblies and their corresponding scores.
 This script takes a directory as input, where the directory needs to contain the EvalDNA final score files you want in the report.

 For example, if you have your output score files in a directory called EvalDNA_results, you can run the following which will create a summary report file.